Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Empirical results

-The results suggest that increases in carbon intensity in the North, Centre--North, and Sardinia between Phase~3 and Phase~4 are associated with an increase in CPTRs over the same period.
-By contrast, in the Centre--South and Sicily, a decrease in carbon intensity coincides with a reduction in CPTRs.
-However, the extent of CPTR to wholesale electricity prices can be explained by several factors.\\ The progressive tightening of emission caps under the EU ETS reflects the objective of reducing emissions by 62\% relative to 2005 levels by 2030 \citep{EUETS2025}.
-In the power sector, emissions reductions are expected to occur mainly through a switch from coal-fired generation to lower-emission alternatives such as natural gas and renewables.
-Italy committed to a progressive phase-out of coal-fired electricity generation by 2025 (with the exception of Sardinia) under the PNIEC 2019, supported by the expansion of renewable energy and investments in flexible generation, grid infrastructure, and storage systems \citep{MASE2024PNIEC}.
-However, this transition depends on several factors, including fuel costs, energy prices, the generation mix, and the availability of renewable energy.\\ The North zone exhibits a relatively moderate increase in CPTR ($41.18\%$) compared to other zones.
-The rise in Phase~4 can be partly attributed to the sharp reduction in hydroelectric generation between 2021 and 2023.
-In 2022, hydroelectric generation declined by 38.57\% compared to the average value of the years 2016-2021.
-This decline was partially offset by an increase in thermoelectric generation from coal-fired plants, following government measures introduced to mitigate the surge in gas prices \citep{MASE2024PNIEC}.
-Although installed capacity and generation from renewable sources expanded between Phase~3 and~4 (Tables \ref{tab.capacity_split_var}-\ref{tab.production_split_var}), this increase was not sufficient to compensate for the decline in hydroelectric output.\\ The Centre--North also shows a moderate increase in CPTR ($33.33\%$).
-In this zone, hydroelectric generation declined about 45\% over the same period, while electricity prices were pushed upward by higher costs of gas-fired generation.\\ In Sardinia the CPTR increased by $241.67\%$ from Phase~3 to Phase~4.
-Despite some growth in renewable generation, the system remains heavily dependent on thermal generation, with coal and bioenergy accounting for the majority of electricity production.
-In addition, limited interconnection capacity with the mainland, through the SAPEI and SACOI links \citep{TernaSAPEI}, constrains imports of low-cost electricity, particularly during peak periods.
-Although these interconnections improved grid integration, Sardinia still faces structural constraints including higher exposure to supply shocks and price volatility \citep{SAPIO2020}.\\ The Centre--South and Sicily show a marked reduction in CPTR, of $75\%$ and $51.22\%$, respectively.
-In the Centre--South, solar capacity increased significantly by 87.96\%, while wind capacity grew by 21.45\%.
+The Centre--North also shows a moderate increase in CPTR, rising by $33.33\%$.
+In this zone, hydroelectric generation declined by about $45\%$, while electricity prices were influenced by higher costs for gas-fired generation.\\ In Sardinia, the CPTR increased by $241.67\%$ from Phase~3 to Phase~4.
+Despite some growth in renewable capacity and generation between Phase~3 and Phase~4, the system remains heavily dependent on thermal generation, with coal and bioenergy accounting for a large share of electricity production.
+In addition, the limited interconnection capacity with the mainland, may constrain imports of lower-cost electricity, particularly during peak periods \citep{TernaSAPEI,SAPIO2020}.\\ The Centre--South and Sicily show a marked reduction in CPTR, of $75\%$ and $51.22\%$, respectively.
+These reductions coincide with substantial growth in renewable capacity and generation between Phase~3 and Phase~4.
+In the Centre--South, solar capacity increased by 87.96\%, while wind capacity grew by 21.45\%.
 Similarly, in Sicily, solar capacity expanded by about 73.45\% and wind capacity by 23.69\% \citep{Terna_Generazione_2025}.
-This substantial growth in low-cost renewable energy reduced reliance on thermal generation and lowered marginal costs.
-In the Centre--South, solar generation increased by 23.66\%, while wind generation grew significantly by 55.42\%.
+This expansion of low-marginal-cost renewable energy may have reduced the role of thermal generation in price formation.
+In the Centre--South, solar generation increased by 23.66\%, while wind generation grew by 55.42\%.
 Similarly, in Sicily, solar generation expanded by about 23.66\% and wind generation by 14.25\% \citep{Terna_Generazione_2025}.
-In addition, the Centre--South experienced a sharp decline in coal-based generation, which fell from over 12 TWh in 2016 to less than 0.4 TWh in 2024 \citep{Terna_Generazione_2025}.
-In Sicily, integration with the mainland is supported by the Sorgente--Rizziconi interconnector, facilitating electricity imports and contributing to greater market efficiency.
+In addition, the Centre--South experienced a sharp decline in coal-based generation, which fell from over 12 TWh in 2016 to less than 0.4 TWh in 2024 \citep{Terna_Generazione_2025}.\\ Overall, these factors provide a plausible context for the observed reduction in CPTRs in these zones, although they should not be interpreted as a direct causal explanation.